esciencecenter-digital-skills/2021-06-03-DCC-project-management/lessons/present.md

     * Is the data in a 'tidy' format, so future processing will be smooth?
     * Do all units match?
 Is it clear what they are?
     * Is the file format interoperable?
+    * Where do you want to store this file in your folder structure?
-1. Write README files:
+1. Write README files for your project:
-    * Start with a README for the project, in the root of the project.
+    * Start with a README for the entire project, in the root of the project folder.
     * Do you think it is necessary to create a README for the data?
 Why (not)?
 If
       yes: make one!
+    * You can write your files in plain text (use a text editor for this, not Word) and save them in the `.txt` format.
+If you feel comfortable with Markdown, you can use [Markdown formatting](https://www.markdownguide.org/basic-syntax/) in your text and save your files as `README.md`.